Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 #### Setting up our Staging Models

 4. Now let’s create staging models to clean up our raw objects.
 Staging models bear a one-to-one relationship with the source data table they represent.
 They have the same granularity, but the columns have been renamed, recast, or reconsidered in some way to follow a consistent, useful format.
 By creating these as the first level transformation, you can create a consistent foundation to build more complex transformations upon.
 To learn more, check out our [discourse post](https://discourse.getdbt.com/t/how-we-structure-our-dbt-projects/355#data-transformation-101-1).
 The first staging model we are going to make will be for exratescc2018.
-Create a new file in the staging/knoema folder named “stg_knoema_fx_rates.sql”.
+Create a new file in the staging/knoema folder named `stg_knoema_fx_rates.sql`.

 5. Paste the following select statement.